pcmarks/ddd_elixir_demo_stage1/README.md

 Perform all of these steps in order:

 ### Phoenix
-This step will download all the required Elixir and node.js packages
+This step will download and install all the required Elixir and node.js packages
 1. `$ cd <installation directory>`
 2. `$ mix deps.get`
 3. `$ cd apps/tracking_web/assets`